pa-ulander/lecbh/README.md

 # -------------------- CONFIG --------------------
 DEFAULT_EMAIL="admin@example.com"
 DEFAULT_DOMAINS="example.com"
-DEFAULT_SERVER="apache" # Change to nginx if preferred
+DEFAULT_SERVER="apache"       # Change to nginx if preferred DEFAULT_INSTALL_METHOD="snap" # Options: snap, pip
 # -------------------------------------------------
 ```

 ## Certificate Renewal

 Let's Encrypt certificates expire every 90 days.
-The script ensures your system is set up with a systemd timer to renew automatically.
+The script ensures your system is set up for automatic renewal:

+- With snap installation: Sets up systemd timer for automatic renewal
+- With pip installation: Configures a cron job to run every 12 hours

 You can test the renewal process with: